AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ### [!UICONTROL Mini-Cart and Cart Page]

-The option and settings in this section vary according to the setting in the _[!UICONTROL Location]_ field.
+The options and settings in this section vary according to the setting in the _[!UICONTROL Location]_ field.

 1. Set **[!UICONTROL PayPal Button Type]** to one of three types of buttons: `PayPal Button` / `PayPal Pay Later Button` / `PayPal Credit Button`